kumu/docs/faq/how-do-I-avoid-duplicating-data.md

 #### Elements

 For the simplest possible element spreadsheet, which only contains a **Label** column, Kumu will create a new element for each unique label.
-Kumu would create three elements for this example:
+Kumu would create three elements for this example (a list of famous surfing waves in Hawaii):

 | Label |
 | --- |